 - Spritzing spider webs – Discover the architecture behind spider webs by using spritz bottles.

 - Leaf number search – Find and identify leaves with one to ten points and beyond.

 - Shadow search – Use chalk to trace a shadow on the sidewalk, come back later to see how the shadow has moved and learn why.

 - Animal tracks – Locate animal tracks in the dirt and cast them in plaster.

 - Outdoor sculpture – Follow sculptor Andy Goldsworthy’s lead and create sculptures using only tools found in nature.

 - Shape search – Find common shapes (square, circle, triangle etc.) in nature

 - Color search – Identify colors of the rainbow found in nature.

 - Bird song – Listen for a bird call and attempt your own imitation.

-The North Carolina Museum of Natural Sciences, 11 West Jones St., Raleigh, documents and interprets natural history of the state of North Carolina through exhibits, research, collections, publications and educational programming.
-Hours: Mon-Sat., 9 am–5pm and Sun., Noon–5pm.
+The North Carolina Museum of Natural Sciences, 11 West Jones St., Raleigh, documents and interprets the natural history of the state through exhibits, research, collections, publications and educational programming.
+Hours: Mon–Sat, 9am–5pm and Sun, Noon–5pm.
 Admission is free.
-Find more information on the web at www.naturalsciences.org.
+Find more information online at www.naturalsciences.org.
 The Museum is an agency of the NC Department of Environment and Natural Resources, Dee Freeman, Secretary.